immutant/lein-immutant/README.md

   directory.
 By default, the archive file will be named after the project name in project.clj.
 This can be overridden via the `--name` (or `-n`) option.
 This archive can be deployed in lieu of a descriptor pointing to the app directory.

   Any profiles that are active (via with-profile) will be captured and applied when the app is deployed.

+  If passed a bare argument, the task will assume it is a path to a project to be archived, and will switch to the context of that project.
+This works when lein is invoked in or out of a project.

-You can override the default context-path (based off of the deployment name) and virtual-host with the --context-path and --virtual-host options, respectively.
+  You can override the default context-path (based off of the deployment name) and virtual-host with the `--context-path` and `--virtual-host` options, respectively.
 If the `--include-dependencies` (or `-i`) option is provided, all of the application's dependencies will be included in the archive as well.

   If the standard leiningen jar options `:omit-source` or `:jar-exclusions` are set, they will be honored for archive creation.
-  This task can be run outside of a project dir of the path to the project is provided.

 * `lein immutant deploy [--archive [--include-dependencies]] [--name name] [--context-path path] [--virtual-host host]